Passer au contenu

 Execution

-2. Shift your weight forward until your feet lift off the ground.
+2. Shift your body weight forward until your feet lift off the ground.

-3. Rest your upper body on your elbows to stabilize your position.
+3. Rest your forearms on your elbows to stabilize the position.

-4. Hold the position for a few seconds without arching your back.
+4. Hold for a few seconds without arching your back.

 5. Slowly return to the starting position.